 You agree to keep your data accurate and up to date and promptly to send us any new or revised personal data.

 You warrant and undertake to us that all of the details you supply to us are true and accurate.

 How to access your personal data (Subject Access Request)

-Under the General Data Protection Regulations 2018, current and previous clients whom Major Family Law may be holding data, have the right to access the data that is being held about them.
+Under the Data Protection Act 1998, current and previous clients about whom Major Family Law may be holding data, have the right to access the data that is being held about them.
 Any person may exercise this right, known as a Subject Access Request, by completing the form below.
-Please note that it is Major Family Law policy to make a charge of £10 for each Subject Access Request form.
+Please note that it is Major Family Law policy to make a charge of £10 for each Subject Access Request made under the Act.
 We aim to comply with requests for access to personal information as quickly as possible, and will ensure that information is provided within 40 days unless there is good reason for delay.
 Further information about your rights under the data protection legislation can be found at www.ico.org.uk